sanskys/sanskys.github.io/_pages/grafana.md

-In case the slot.csv file is on a different node, copy it to yourGrafana Monitoring node manually.
+In case the slot.csv file is on a different node, copy it to your Grafana Monitoring node manually.
 This step could be automated but I dont wish to open extra ports for this so I just copy and paste the content of the slot.csv file.